This event is SOLD OUT. Please visit our upcoming events calendar for other great opportunities to visit the farm!

 No prior knowledge on textiles or dyes is required.
 Participants will leave with a color selection of natural textiles, the knowledge of tinting textiles using plants as well as info resources on how to repeat the process at home.
 Guests are also welcome to bring 1 small to medium sized garment or textile item to dye at the workshop.
 Stained items are wonderful for the dye pot so that they may have a new colorful life!

-All food scraps have been collected and provided by Purslane Catering.
-They are the team behind Rucola, June, and Metta, and are proud to be New York's first trash-free and carbon neutral caterer.
+Purslane Catering - They are the team behind Rucola, June, and Metta, and are proud to be New York's first trash-free and carbon neutral caterer.
 With a vegetable-forward cuisine and a slow-food ethos, we aim to provide beautiful, delicious, and sustainable food for all of your special events.

 ABOUT LIZ SPENCER

 Liz Spencer- also known as The Dogwood Dyer, has years of experience foraging, growing & processing plants for dye in both urban and rural locations.
 Her most recent experience of tending a dye garden nestled between rows of her family's heritage orange grove in California on the cusp of an ever sprawling human population has taught her much about water conservation, waste stream tapping and how to push her craft in a more sustainable and environmentally sound manner.

 She holds a Master of Arts from the world's leading sustainable fashion graduate program 'Fashion Futures' at the London College of Fashion where she discovered natural dyeing.
 She has taught fashion, sustainability, and natural dyeing at Parsons the New School and continually teaches at the Fashion Institute of Technology.
 She was a venture fellow at the Brooklyn Fashion and Design Accelerator (BF+DA) and now splits her time each year teaching between California and New York with the ambition to increase sustainable literacy & practices in the fashion and textiles industries.